 - Garage keepers liability: This covers any damage to any vehicle in the parking lot that is under the care of the valet company.
-It includes collisions or vehicle theft for any vehicle that is in their "care, custody, and control."
+It includes collisions and vehicle theft for any vehicle that is in their "care, custody, and control."

-What Valet Parking Insurance Does Not Cover
+What Valet Parking Insurance Doesn't Cover

 Many circumstances can occur with regard to valet parking that are beyond the responsibility of the valet company or property owner.
 You will want to provide clear communication to those using your valet services that these issues are their responsibility:

-- Weather related damage: Your company or valet service is not liable for damage from windstorms, hail, lightning, flooding or falling objects, unless you promise covered parking and then the vehicle is damaged while parked in an open parking lot.
+- Weather-related damage: Your company or valet service is not liable for damage from windstorms, hail, lightning, flooding, or falling objects, unless you promise covered parking and then the vehicle is damaged while parked in an open parking lot.

 - Theft of contents: It is a good idea to mention on signage and parking stubs that your company or valet service is not responsible for personal property left in vehicles.

-Valet keys have become popular with newer cars; these special keys enable the driver to put valuables in the trunk or glove box, areas the valet key cannot access.
+Valet keys have become popular with newer cars.
+These special keys enable the driver to put valuables in the trunk or glove box, areas the valet key cannot access.

 Important Considerations for Valet Services

-When you are preparing to start a valet service at your restaurant, hotel or other facility, here are some things to keep in mind:
+When you are preparing to start a valet service at your restaurant, hotel, or other facility, here are some things to keep in mind:

 - Legal concerns: It may be wise to work with an attorney to draft your valet policy and determine how to clearly communicate driver and valet responsibility to your patrons.
 Remember, it is illegal to require that your customers use your valet parking service.

-- Safety issues: One of the most important steps you can take is to develop safety standards for your company, for your hired valet service (if applicable) and for your hired drivers.
+- Safety issues: One of the most important steps you can take is to develop safety standards for your company, for your hired valet service (if applicable), and for your hired drivers.

 - Consider requiring driver safety training.

 - Develop parking and traffic protocols that reduce the risk of accidents and injuries.
-Signage, use of orange cones and parking arrows can dramatically reduce the risk of incidents.
+Signage, use of orange cones, and parking arrows can dramatically reduce the risk of incidents.